lmarsh3/python_projects/README.md

                Display product if > 1000 or display sum if < 1000

 Alternate Exercise # 1 - Calculation created with functions

+Exercise 2 - Print the sum of the current number and the previous number

+Alternate Exercise 2 - Created with range (1, 11) and sum calculation done before printing